Office of the Superintendent of Financial Institutions

-Ben Gully was appointed Assistant Superintendent of OSFI’s Risk Support Sector in October 2017.
+Ben Gully was named Deputy Superintendent of OSFI’s Supervision Sector in April 2022.

-Mr. Gully was most recently Chief Risk Officer at the Australian Prudential Regulation Authority (APRA) where he was responsible for enterprise strategy and risk, performance and quality assurance.
+Prior to his appointment as Assistant Superintendent in 2017, he was Chief Risk Officer at the Australian Prudential Regulation Authority (APRA) where he was responsible for enterprise strategy and risk, performance and quality assurance.

-Before joining OSFI, he worked at the Bank of England in the area of financial stability.
+Prior to joining OSFI, he worked at the Bank of England on financial stability.